corrode/corrode.github.io/content/blog/dont-use-preludes-and-globs/index.md

 **Pro tips:**

 - Enable the [clippy lint for wildcard imports](https://rust-lang.github.io/rust-clippy/master/index.html#/wildcard_imports) to catch glob imports in your code.
-- If you still want to create a prelude, use it for traits and macros only, not for types.
-Extending behavior of existing types (like adding a `par_iter` method to iterators with Rayon) is an acceptable use case for preludes.
+- If you really want to create a prelude, at least use it for traits and macros only, not for types.
+Extending behavior of existing types (like adding a `par_iter` method to iterators with Rayon) is an acceptable use case for preludes if used in moderation.
 To avoid naming conflicts, consider using a unique prefix for extension traits like `CrateNameHashmapExt` instead of `HashMapExt`.
-- If you use a crate which has a prelude, consider not using it and instead importing the types you need explicitly.
+- If you depend on a crate which has a prelude, consider not using it and instead importing the types you need explicitly.
 This way, you can avoid conflicts down the road and make it easier to see where a type comes from.